theavicaster/featurehallucination-cgan/README.md

 python twostreamdistillation.py
 python train.py
 ```
-The testmodels.py is used to evaluate the optimal model for generator.
+The file testmodels.py is used to evaluate the optimal model for generator.

 ```sh
 python testmodels.py